JameshGlover95/portfolio/README.md

-This program is for a fictional grocery store that needed has a .txt file of items sold in a given day.
+This program is for a fictional grocery store that has a .txt file of items sold in a given day.
 They needed a program to analize this data in various ways. the progtam prints a menu of four options see a list and count of each item search the cound of a specific item and print a graph of the items and the number sold.
 I think this program is well modularized and utilizes python and C++ well.
 The program reads the file each time a python function is called.
 It would be better if it was only needed once.